 1. ¿Cómo es el clima en…?

-Although this is a very common question, we only use ‘¿cómo es el clima…?’ when we’re asking for a general description of how the weather usually is in a certain place or period of time.
+Although this is a very common question, we only use it when asking for a general description about how the weather usually is in a certain place or period of time.
 Check these examples:

 Jake, ¿cómo es el clima en Inglaterra?

 Oigan, chicas, en Alemania, ¿cómo es el clima en verano?

 Hey, girls, how is the weather in Germany during summer?